-Leaks generally rank number one in the list of most common maintenance issues with hydraulic equipment.
-And leaking hydraulic connections are often accepted as an inherent characteristic of hydraulic machines.
-While this may have been true 40 years ago, advances in sealing technology and the development of reliable connection systems means that today, leak-free hydraulic systems are very much achievable.
+Hydraulic oil leaks are often considered to be an inherent characteristic of hydraulic machines.
+While this may have been true 30 years ago, advances in sealing technology and the development of reliable connection systems means that today, leak-free hydraulic plumbing is readily achievable.

-Reliable Connections.
-Ideally, leak-free reliability begins at the design stage, when the type of hydraulic connection is selected for port, tube-end and hose-end connections.
+Leak-free reliability begins at the design stage, when the type of hydraulic fitting is selected for port, tube-end and hose-end connections.

-Ports – Connectors that incorporate an elastomeric seal such as UN-O-Ring, BSPP and SAE 4-bolt flange offer the highest seal reliability.
+Ports – Connectors that incorporate an elastomeric seal such as UN O-ring, BSPP and SAE 4-bolt flange offer the highest seal reliability.
 NPT and BSPT are the least reliable type of connector for high-pressure hydraulic systems because the tapered thread itself provides a leak path.… continue reading »